-Delivered by LANDATA®, timestamp 17/02/2021 15:45 To the Registrar of Titles: Please register this Creation of Easement and upon completion Certificate of Title Volume 8617 Folio 660 to be returned to Ambrose, Riches & Co. \odot ambrose Riches & los, AMBROSE, RICHES & CO.
-DFB CREATION Harston, Partridge & Co.
+Delivered by LANDATA®, timestamp 17/02/2021 15:45 Page 6 of 6 To the Registrar of Titles: Please register this Creation of Easement and upon completion Certificate of Title Volume 8617 Folio 660 to be returned to Ambrose, Riches & Co.
+AMBROSE, RICHES & CO.
+DFB CREATION OF Harston, Partridge & Co.
 Pty.
-Ltd., Printers, Melbourne VICTORIAN PIPELINES COMMISSION WEIGALL' & CROWTHER 83 WILLIAM STREET MELBOURNE, 3000.
-Solicitors OF EASEMENT 626121 ' MARIA WITH ANTONELLO A memorandum of the within instrument has been entered in the Register Book.
-FICE OF TI A.J.B.
-CTORI
+Ltd., Printers, Melbourn VICTORIAN PIPELINES COMMISSION WILLIAM STREET 626121 EASEMENT A memorandum of the within instrument has been entered in the Register Book.